akinuri/color.js/README.md

 | `hsl()` | Returns color in HSL format. | `color("red").hsl()` | `"hsl(0, 100%, 50%)"` |
 | `hsla()` | Returns color in HSLA format. <br> If the color doesn't have alpha value, it is set to 1. | `color("red").hsla()` | `"hsla(0, 100%, 50%, 1)"` |

-Methods below, first, converts the color to HSL format, and then applies the change.
-If your color is in Hex or RGB format, you'll end up with HSL.
-Of course, you can convert again.
+Below three methods, first, converts the color to HSL format, and then applies the change.
+If your color is in Hex or RGB format, you'll end up with HSL format.

 <table>
 	<tr>